ManticoreGamesInc/platform-documentation/docs/editor/ui.md

 - Creating UI in CORE is mostly a drag-and-drop process.

-- All UI elements can be found under View > UI Editor.
+- All UI elements can be found under Object > 2D UI.

-- All of these do different things and be combined in different ways.

 - All UI elements need to be contained within a Canvas widget.
 Drag a Canvas widget into the hierarchy to start working on UI.

+- All UI elements do different things and be combined in many ways.

 !!! info
-    Words like *widget*, *control* and *element* are used interchangeably here to refer to a CoreObject that is dragged from the UI Editor.
+    Words like *widget*, *control*, and *element* are used interchangeably here to refer to a CoreObject that is dragged from the UI Editor.

 ### Tutorial